khoaln/simple-web-crawler/README.md

     ```
     pip install -r requirements.txt
     ```
+  - Python 3.7.3
+  - MongoDB 4.2.2 .
+Create a database with name `simple_crawler`.
+If you use another name, please also update the relative setting in `settings.py`.
   - Create some necessary folders under "simplecrawler/simplecrawler":  `logs`, `media/images`, `output`.
 You can find and change the name of the folders in `settings.py`.

 ### Features: